Compositional Dictionaries for Domain Adaptive Face Recognition: Experimental Evaluation

 \subsubsection{Classifying Extended YaleB using $\mathbf{D}_{32}$}

 We adopt a similar protocol as described in \cite{lcksvd}.
 In the Extended YaleB dataset, each of the 38 subjects is imaged under 64 lighting conditions.
 We split the dataset into two halves by randomly selecting 32 lighting conditions as training, and the other half for testing.
 Fig.~\ref{fig:yaleb_light} shows the illumination variation in the testing data.
-When we learn $\mathbf{D}_{32}$ using Algorithm~\ref{algo:basedict}, we also obtain the sparse codes for each subject.
-During testing, we extract the subject codes from each testing face image and classify it based on the best match in subject codes learned from the training data.
-As shown in Table~\ref{tab:yalebacc}, the proposed DADL method outperforms other state-of-the-art sparse representation methods (The results for other compared methods are taken from \cite{lcksvd}).
-When the extreme illumination conditions are included, we obtain an average recognition rate 98.67\%.
-By excluding two extreme illumination condition $f34$ and $f35$, we obtain an average recognition rate 99.7\%.
+When we learn $\mathbf{D}_{32}$ using Algorithm~\ref{algo:basedict}, we also obtain one unique domain-invariant sparse representation for each subject.
+During testing, we extract the subject codes from each testing face image and classify it based on the best match in unique sparse representation of each subject learned during training.
+As shown in Table~\ref{tab:yalebacc}, the proposed CDL method outperforms other state-of-the-art sparse representation methods (The results for other compared methods are taken from \cite{lcksvd}).
+When the extreme illumination conditions are included, we obtain an average recognition rate 98.91\%.
+By excluding the extreme illumination condition $f35$, we obtain an average recognition rate 99.7\%.